metal3-io/baremetal-operator/CONTRIBUTING.md

 be necessary to open PRs for bugfixes directly against stable branches, but this should generally not be the case.

-### Support and guarantees
+### CI Support and Branch Maintenance

 Baremetal-operator maintains the most recent release/releases for all supported APIs and contract versions.
-Support for this section refers to the ability to backport and release patch versions;
+Support for this section refers to CI support and the ability to backport and release patch versions;
 [backport policy](#backporting) is defined above.

 - The API version is determined from the GroupVersion defined in the top-level